Retrieval from Mixed Sampling Frequency: Generic Identifiability in the Unit Root VAR: Introduction

 \section{Introduction}

 Econometric analysis is often encountered with multivariate time series data sampled at mixed frequencies.
-Examples for treating this are \cite{Zadrozny1988}, \citet{GhyselsEtAl2007}[MIDAS-regression], \cite{Schorfheide2015Real-Time}, \citet{ghysels2016macroeconomics}, and \cite{anderson2012identifiability}, \cite{AndersonEtAl2016a} [REMIS] and for the cointegrated case \cite{chambers2020frequency}.
-Identifiability is a prerequisite for consistent estimation \citep[see, e.g.,][]{PoetscherPrucha1997} and often is necessary for economic interpretation of effects related to particular model parameters.
+Examples for treating this are \cite{Zadrozny1988}, \citet{GhyselsEtAl2007}[MIDAS-regression], \cite{anderson2012identifiability}, \cite{Schorfheide2015Real-Time}, \citet{ghysels2016macroeconomics}, \cite{AndersonEtAl2016a} and \cite{chambers2020frequency}.
+Identifiability is a prerequisite for consistent estimation \citep[see, e.g.,][]{DeistlerSeifert1978, PoetscherPrucha1997} and often is needed for economic interpretation of effects related to particular model parameters.
 This article investigates {\em identifiability} of the model parameters in a \citet{Johansen1995} vector error correction model.\\ The general question is whether the internal characteristics, i.e. the model parameters $\theta$, can be retrieved from the external characteristics -- in our case observable second moments.
 Identifiability means that the mapping from the parameters to these second moments is injective.
-Often injectivity of the mapping above can only be achieved for a certain subset of the parameterspace.
-Here, we prove that identifiability can be obtained for a generic subset (thus in a nontechnical sense ``almost everywhere'') of the parameterspace \citep[see][]{AndersonEtAl2016a}.\\ As opposed to MIDAS-regression, where the observations at high frequency are considered as additional information, we consider mixed frequency as either a ``missing-values'' or a ``dis-aggregation''-problem, by which we mean the following: We commence from an underlying \textit{high frequency system} (e.g., a VECM) parameterised by $\theta$ for a multivariate process
+Often injectivity of this mapping can only be achieved for a certain subset of the parameterspace.
+Here, we prove that identifiability can be obtained for a generic subset of the parameterspace \citep[see][]{AndersonEtAl2016a}.\\ As opposed to MIDAS-regression, where the observations at high frequency are considered as additional information, we consider mixed frequency as either a ``missing-values'' or a ``dis-aggregation''-problem, by which we mean the following: We commence from an underlying \textit{high frequency system} (e.g., a VECM) parameterised by $\theta$ for a multivariate process

-and our aim is to identify and estimate this system from the observed (mixed frequency) data.
+with dimensions $n$, $n_f$ and $n_s$ for $y_t$, $y_t^f$ and $y_t^s$ respectively.
+Our aim is to identify and estimate the high frequency system from the observed (mixed frequency) data.
 The \textit{observational scheme} is as follows: While the fast variables $y_t^f$ are observed at $t \in \mathbb{Z}$, for the slow variables $y_t^s$ we consider: \\ 1. \textit{Stock-Case:} $y_t^s$ is observed only at $t \in N \mathbb Z$ for some sampling rate $N \geq 2$, hence we have a \textit{missing-value problem}. \\